zanetworker/dockument/README.md

 # DOCKument

-DOCKument is a tool that helps you document your Dockerfiles in a consistent manner the way you would expose an API.
+DOCKument is a tool that helps you a tool to auto-generate documentation for your Dockerfiles the way you would an API.
 Matthias Lübken gave an example on how to use "api" like labels to describe important information in the Dockerfile (e.g., resources used, exposed ports, dependencies, etc) [here](https://github.com/luebken/currentweather/blob/master/Dockerfile).
 This project makes use of the label patterns to fetch important data in Dockerfiles and create Dockumentation for it.

 ## Getting Started